kkeuning/gobservatory/README.md

 1. GitHub doesn't support tags or comments for starred repositories, so your tags and comments won't be overwritten when you update from GitHub.
 2. If you "Unstar" a repository in GitHub, you will need to delete it manually from gobservatory at this point in time.
 3. If you want to correct/alter the primary programming language associated with a project, use the Corrected Language field instead of Language.
 Corrected Language overrides the language identified by GitHub as primary for the project.
 If GitHub was wrong you can make corrections that will not be overwritten.
+4. Current behavior for comments is to use the Description from GitHub as the default comment for a repository.
+Custom comments override description only if the Comments field is populated.

 ## Building your "awesome" markdown file:
 ```